A Good Alternative to False Teeth or Dentures

 Losing teeth from injury, disease, or extraction is more common than one would think.
 Crowns and bridges can be an excellent fit for dental or cosmetic concerns.
 When it comes to replacing multiple teeth, dentures are always an option.
 Although they are very efficient, we encourage our patients to learn more about dental bridges and crowns as alternatives to complete dentures.

-What is the Difference Between a Crown and a Bridge?
+What is the Difference Between Crowns and Bridges?

 Crowns and bridges are both prosthetic appliances used to replace or restore teeth.
 Both are excellent options, but each provides different benefits for different situations.